Beechcraft King Air

 The Beechcraft King Air is a line of American utility aircraft produced by Beechcraft.
 The King Air line comprises a number of twin-turboprop models that have been divided into two families.
 The Model 90 and 100 series developed in the 1960s are known as King Airs, while the later T-tail Model 200 and 300 series were originally marketed as Super King Airs, with the name "Super" being dropped by Beechcraft in 1996 (although it is still often used to differentiate the 200 and 300 series King Airs from their smaller stablemates).

 The King Air was the first aircraft in its class and was produced continuously from 1964 to 2021.
 It outsold all of its turboprop competitors combined.
-It has recently faced competition from jet aircraft such as the Embraer Phenom 100, Honda HA-420 HondaJet and Cessna Citation Mustang; as well as from newer turboprop aircraft including the Piaggio P180 Avanti, and single-engine Piper Malibu Meridian, Pilatus PC-12, and Socata TBM.
+It has recently faced competition from light jet aircraft such as the Embraer Phenom 100, Honda HA-420 HondaJet and Cessna Citation Mustang; as well as from newer turboprop aircraft including the Piaggio P180 Avanti, and single-engine Piper Malibu Meridian, Pilatus PC-12, and Socata TBM.

 Development

 Model 90 series

 The Model 90 King Air was conceived as the Model 120 in 1961.
+In its original planned configuration, the Model 120 was to have been powered by two 917 shp Turbomeca Bastan VI engines.
 On May 15, 1963, Beechcraft began test flights of the proof-of-concept Model 87, a modified Queen Air with Pratt & Whitney Canada PT6A-6 engines.
 On July 14, Beech announced a new type, and a month later began accepting orders for the "King Air", with deliveries to commence in Autumn 1964.
 On January 24, 1964, the first definitive prototype, by now designated Model 65-90 and also fitted with PT6A-6 engines, flew for the first time.
 After 10 months of test flying, in 1964 the Model 87 was delivered to the United States Army as the NU-8F.
 The first production aircraft was delivered on October 8, and by the end of the month, 152 aircraft had been ordered; by year's end, seven had been built.

 In 1966, after 112 65-90s were completed, production switched to the Model 65-A90 with PT6A-20 engines.
 As a measure of the type's popularity, 206 65-A90s were built in less than two years when production switched to the Model B90, the first of these rolling off the production line in 1968.
 Military versions built during these years included the 65-A90-1, 65-A90-2, 65-A90-3, and 65-A90-4, all being unpressurised models based on the Model 87.
 These were produced for the US Army which designated them U-21s of various sub-models; many were fitted out for electronic battlefield surveillance.
 A total of 162 of these were built between 1967 and 1971.